treasure-data/td-ios-sdk/README.md

 iOS SDK for [Treasure Data](http://www.treasuredata.com/).
 With this SDK, you can import the events on your applications into Treasure Data easily.
 This library supports iOS 7 and later.

-Also, there is a more modern alternative SDK written in Swift [https://github.com/recruit-lifestyle/TreasureDataSDK](https://github.com/recruit-lifestyle/TreasureDataSDK).
+Also, there is an alternative SDK written in Swift [https://github.com/recruit-lifestyle/TreasureDataSDK](https://github.com/recruit-lifestyle/TreasureDataSDK).
 Note, however, that it does not support current GDPR functionality in the mainstream TD SDKs.

 ## Installation